MohamedAbdulsalam96/organisation_chart_kanak/README.md

 Advanced Action Tools: User can easily rotate and move charts in various directions.
 Can switch to full screen or navigate to center node easily with a few clicks.

+Employee and Company Filter: Easily filter employees by company.
+Search an Employee in the chart using employee filter and it’ll easily highlight that employee in the Chart.

 Export Options: Export organization charts to various formats (PDF, PNG, etc.) for presentations or documentation.

 Sharing Capabilities: Share interactive charts with stakeholders via secure links or embedded in internal portals.